 Largest Regional Pediatric Liver Transplant Program

-Duke is the largest pediatric liver transplant program in the North Carolina region.
 According to the Scientific Registry of Transplant Recipients, a national database of transplant statistics, our one-year pediatric patient survival rates after liver transplantation exceed the national average.
 This is despite the fact that we place very sick children on our waitlist.